TCP-Lab/2410-Fiorio-PDAC_pH_ICTR/README.md

 went through a standard [___x.FASTQ___](https://github.com/TCP-Lab/x.FASTQ) pipeline for quality control, adapter and quality trimming, read alignment (by STAR), and transcript abundance quantification (by RSEM).
-For the last two steps, Genome assembly GRCh38 (_hg38_) was used, together with the `Homo_sapiens.GRCh38.110.gtf` GTF file for annotation. _TPM_ and _expected count_ expression matrices were neventually assembled for both genes and isoforms, using Ensembl ENSG and ENST, respectively, as primary IDs.
+For the last two steps, Genome assembly GRCh38 (_hg38_) was used, together with gene annotations from `Homo_sapiens.GRCh38.110.gtf` GTF file. _TPM_ and _expected count_ expression matrices were eventually assembled for both genes and isoforms, using Ensembl ENSG and ENST, respectively, as primary IDs.

 ### Identifying the isoforms of interest
 Searching for human _FGFR2_ gene through the _Ensembl genome browser_ ([ENSG00000066468](https://www.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000066468;r=10:121478332-121598458) > `Summary` > `Show transcript table`)
-returned 41 possible splice variants, among which 25 protein coding transcripts.
+returned 41 possible splice variants, among which 25 protein-coding transcripts.
-Of these, only 8 are _golden_ genes.
+Of these, only 8 were _golden_ genes.

 > [!TIP]
-> __The Ensembl/Havana merge:__ Species which have both HAVANA and Ensembl gene
+> __Gene/transcript color code:__ Species with both HAVANA and Ensembl gene
 > annotation (i.e., Human, Mouse, Rat, and Zebrafish) undergo a merge of the two
 > sets of gene models.
 A merged (or ___golden___) protein-coding gene/transcript
 > indicates that annotation was provided by both Ensembl and HAVANA.
 Where a
-> coding transcript model is annotated only by Ensembl or HAVANA, it is displayed
+> coding transcript model is annotated only by Ensembl or HAVANA, it is
-> as an unmerged (or ___red___) model.
-Non-coding transcripts are in blue.
+> displayed as an unmerged (or ___red___) model.
+Non-coding transcripts are in
+> ___blue___.
 >
 >__References__
 > - [Gene annotation in Ensembl](https://www.ensembl.org/info/genome/genebuild/index.html)